nsacyber/Hardware-and-Firmware-Security-Guidance/secureboot/Linux.md

 # Linux Secure Boot Customization
 - 1\.
 Recipes
 	- 1.1.
 Trust a Kernel Module
 	- 1.2.
-Revoke a Kernel Module
+Distrust a Kernel Module
 	- 1.3.
-Sign a Boot Component (Bootloader, Kernel)
+Trust a Boot Component (Bootloader, Kernel)
 	- 1.4.
-Hash a Boot Component (Bootloader, Kernel)
+Distrust a Boot Component (Bootloader, Kernel)
 	- 1.5.
 Trust a Certificate via DB or MOK
 	- 1.6.
 Trust a Hash via DB or MOK
 	- 1.7.
 Distrust a Certificate via DBX or MOKX